google/graphicsfuzz/docs/summer-of-code-ideas/2019-JiradetOunjai.md

 ### New sample shaders

-In GraphicsFuzz, sample shaders play an important role in exposing bugs in shader compilers as they are the initial set of shaders that would be mutated whose final result are the variant shaders that might detect the potential conmpiler bugs.
+In GraphicsFuzz, sample shaders play an important role in exposing bugs in shader compilers as they are the initial set of shaders that would be mutated whose final result are the variant shaders that might expose the potential compiler bugs.

-Having said that, we have only few sample shaders that come with GraphicsFuzz by default, the following PRs focus on adding a brand new set of 310 es sample shaders implementing different sorting and searching algorithms.
+Having said that, we have only few sample shaders that come with GraphicsFuzz by default, the following PRs thus focus on adding a brand new set of 310 es sample shaders implementing different sorting and searching algorithms.

 [#602](https://github.com/google/graphicsfuzz/pull/602): New 310es sample shaders - v1